larryhastings/vec/README.md

 ## Overview

-`vec` is a module currently containing one class: `Vector2`, a 2D vector object designed for game development.
+`vec` is a module currently publishing one class: `Vector2`, a 2D vector object designed for game development.

 Features:

 * `Vector2` objects are immutable.
-* `Vector2` support all the usual features, including operator overloading.
+* `Vector2` support all the usual vector object features, including operator overloading.
 * Attributes of `Vector2` objects are lazily-computed where possible.
 * `Vector2` objects effortlessly support both cartesian and polar coordinates.